-Osmocote looks like small, round peppercorns with a creamy beige color.
-Rather than being called granules, Osmocote particles are known as prills.
-The beige shell on the prill coats a core of nutrients.
-Prills are scattered atop the garden soil or incorporated into the soil at planting time.
-As soil warms and rain or irrigation reaches the prills, the coating allows internal nutrients to trickle out into the adjacent soil -- via osmosis -- for plant roots to absorb.
+Prills can either be scattered over the garden soil or else incorporated into the soil at planting time.
+As soil warms and rain or irrigation reaches the prills, the coating allows internal nutrients to trickle out into the adjacent soil — via osmosis — for plant roots to absorb.

 What does it mean when claims are made that Osmocote works with a plant's natural growth cycle?
 The fact is, the prills disintegrate faster into the soil when the plant is growing faster.

 Osmocote fertilizer prills are coated with a polymer that changes porosity based on temperature.
 As moist garden soil temperatures warm, the pores increase in size to release more nutrients.
 This relationship to temperature correlates to increased growth of plants, which means that the nutrient release is timed perfectly for plant use.
 As the soil cools, the prill pores tighten and fewer nutrients are released.
 Depending on the thickness of the polymer layer, the nutrients in a prill can last for three to 12 months.